Is the Museum open all year?

 Do you have parking for motor coaches and RVs?

-Yes, there is free parking in front (South) of Boot Hill Museum appropriate for large vehicles and additional parking on the Northeast corner of complex.
+Yes, there is free parking in front of Boot Hill Museum near the train and depot, appropriate for large vehicles and additional parking on the Northeast corner of complex.
 There is no charge for parking.

 Do you have wheelchairs or strollers available to rent?

 The Museum has several wheelchairs available at no charge on first come first served basis.
 Strollers are allowed but not provided.